lizmat/raku-all-modules/cpan/ELIZABETH/DirHandle/README.md

 PORTING CAVEATS
 ===============

-Since Perl 6 does not have a concept like void context, one needs to specify a `:void` named parameter with `read` to mimic the behaviour of `DirHandle.read` of Perl 5 in void context.
+Since Perl 6 does not have a concept like void context, one needs to specify `Mu` as the only positional parameter with `read` to mimic the behaviour of `DirHandle.read` of Perl 5 in void context.

 The Perl 5 version of `DirHandle` for some mysterious reason does not contain methods for performing a `telldir` or a `seekdir`.
 The Perl 6 version **does** contain equivalent methods `tell` and `seek`.